BREACH/TRIGGERBlog

 Important nuances:

-- Weekends and holidays don't count: The four-day clock counts only business days (Mon–Fri, excluding federal holidays).
+• Weekends and holidays don't count: The four-day clock counts only business days, excluding federal holidays.

 Can Companies Get a Delay Exception for 8-K Cybersecurity Disclosures?

-If a company incorrectly asserts a delay and the SEC disagrees, the company faces enforcement risk for late filing.
+If a company incorrectly asserts a delay, or files late without a valid Attorney General determination in place, it faces enforcement risk for late filing.

 What Happens if a Company Fails to Disclose Under Item 1.05?